• Skip to primary navigation

 • Chex cereal - Any variety works in this recipe.
 I prefer rice chex.
 Corn chex is a good alternative.

-• White chocolate melting wafers - can be substituted with white chocolate chips and coconut oil (used to help thin the chocolate chips to the right consistency).
+• White chocolate melting wafers - Can be substituted with white chocolate chips and coconut oil (used to help thin the chocolate chips to the right consistency).

 • Confectioner's sugar - Also called powdered sugar or icing sugar.
 This will coat your snack mix, and cannot be substituted with granulated sugar.